Elmer Wayne Henley: August 8, 1973

 On the evening of August 7, 1973, Henley invited 20-year-old Timothy Cordell Kerley to attend a party at Corll's Pasadena residence.
 Kerley—a casual acquaintance of Corll whom Corll intended to be his next victim—accepted the offer.
 Brooks was not present at the time.
 The two youths arrived at Corll's house, where they sniffed paint fumes and drank alcohol until midnight before leaving the house, promising to return shortly.
 Henley and Kerley then drove back to Houston Heights and Kerley parked his Volkswagen close to Henley's home.
 The two exited the vehicle and Henley, hearing commotion across the street emanating from the home of his 15-year-old friend Rhonda Louise Williams, walked toward her home.
 (Note: Williams had previously been the girlfriend of victim Frank Aguirre.
 Following Aguirre's murder, Henley had informed her on several occasions she should cease lamenting his disappearance and hoping he would return, as he "[had] a feeling" he would never return home.)
-Williams had been beaten by her drunken father that evening and—determined to run away from home—had packed several basic belongings into an overnight bag before seeking temporary refuge in a washateria close to her home, where Henley encountered her.
+Williams had been beaten by her drunken father that evening and—determined to run away from home—had packed several basic belongings into an overnight bag before seeking temporary refuge in a laundromat close to her home, where Henley encountered her.
 Williams accepted Henley's invitation to join him and Kerley at Corll's home.
 The trio then drove toward Corll's residence, arriving at approximately 3:00 a.m.

 Corll was furious that a girl had been brought to his house, telling Henley in private he had "ruined everything."
 Externally, however, Corll remained calm, and Henley, Williams and Kerley began drinking and smoking marijuana, with Henley and Kerley also sniffing acrylic paint fumes as Corll watched the trio intently before apparently retiring to bed.
 After approximately two hours, Henley, Kerley and Williams each passed out.